A comprehensive approach to the physics of mesons: Introduction

 In the remainder of this section we briefly elucidate the sequence of ideas followed in this work, and highlight the main results.
 To that end, we employ a visual overview of the key components of this analysis, shown in the panels ({$\it a$})-({$\it f$}) of \fig{fig:summary}.
-In particular, we have \begin{enumerate}[topsep=0pt, itemsep=1pt, parsep=0pt, partopsep=0pt,label=(\textit{\alph*})] \item the quark propagator, $S(p)$, and the SDE (gap equation) that determines its momentum dependence; a key ingredient of this equation is the fully-dressed quark-gluon vertex, $\Gamma_{\!\mu}$, discussed in the next panel. \item the quark-gluon vertex, $\Gamma_{\!\mu}(q,r,-p)$, and the one-loop dressed version of the corresponding SDE, obtained within the formalism of the three-particle-irreducible (3PI) effective action, at the three-loop order~\cite{Alkofer:2008tt,Williams:2015cvx,Aguilar:2024ciu}. \item the standard axial-vector vertex, $\ga^{\mu}(P, p_2,-p_1)$, and the exact closed form of the SDE that governs it.
+In particular, we have \begin{enumerate}[topsep=0pt, itemsep=1pt, parsep=0pt, partopsep=0pt,label=(\textit{\alph*})] \item the quark propagator, $S(p)$, and the SDE (gap equation) that determines its momentum dependence; a key ingredient of this equation is the fully-dressed quark-gluon vertex, $\Gamma_{\!\mu}$, discussed in the next panel. \item the quark-gluon vertex, $\Gamma_{\!\mu}(q,r,-p)$, and the one-loop dressed version of the corresponding SDE, obtained within the formalism of the three-particle-irreducible (3PI) effective action, at the three-loop order~\cite{Alkofer:2008tt,Williams:2015cvx,Aguilar:2024ciu}. \item the standard non-singlet axial-vector vertex, $\ga^{\mu}(P, p_2,-p_1)$, and the exact closed form of the SDE that governs it.
 In the limit $P \to 0$, this SDE collapses to the BSE that describes the properties of the pion.
 The second diagram on the r.h.s. is the standard RL contribution (with $\Gamma_{\mu} \to \gamma_{\mu}$).
-The third diagram is composed by a new vertex, $G_5^{\mu\nu}$, which captures {\it all} remaining contributions (see next panel); we refer to it as the {\it ``gluon-axial-vector vertex''}.
-Note that $G_5^{\mu\nu}$ contains a pole in $P^2$, whose residue is related to the quark-gluon vertex. \item the dynamical equation that determines the gluon-axial-vector vertex, $G_5^{\mu\nu}$, in the one-loop dressed approximation. \item the axial WTI satisfied by $\ga^\mu$, denoted for brevity by \wtig, which involves a special combination of the full inverse quark propagator. \item the axial WTI satisfied by the vertex $G_5^{\mu\nu}$, called $[{\rm WTI}]_{G_5}$; it is akin to that of $\ga^\mu$, but involves the full quark-gluon vertex, $\g_{\mu}$, instead of the inverse quark propagator. \end{enumerate} For the benefit of the reader, in \fig{fig:Elementary} we summarize the correlation functions entering in our analysis.
+The third diagram is composed by a vertex denoted by $G_5^{\mu\nu}$, first introduced in \cite{Chang:2009zb} under the name $\Lambda_5^{\mu\nu}$, which captures {\it all} remaining contributions (see next panel); we refer to it as the {\it ``gluon-axial-vector vertex''}.
+Note that $G_5^{\mu\nu}$ contains a pole in $P^2$, whose residue is related to the quark-gluon vertex. \item the dynamical equation that determines the gluon-axial-vector vertex, $G_5^{\mu\nu}$, in the one-loop dressed approximation. \item the axial WTI satisfied by $\ga^\mu$, denoted for brevity by \wtig, which involves a special combination of the full inverse quark propagator. \item the axial WTI satisfied by the vertex $G_5^{\mu\nu}$, called $[{\rm WTI}]_{G_5}$; it is akin to that of $\ga^\mu$, but involves the full quark-gluon vertex, $\g_{\mu}$, instead of the inverse quark propagator.
+We emphasize that this WTI corresponds to relation stated in Eq.~6 of \cite{Chang:2009zb}. \end{enumerate} For the benefit of the reader, in \fig{fig:Elementary} we summarize the correlation functions entering in our analysis.
 Note also that throughout this article we use conventions and Feynman rules written in Minkowski space, see \eg\cite{Itzykson:1980rh,Binosi:2009qm}.

 The first nontrivial result presented in this work is the demonstration that the \wtig holds true at the level of the {\it full} SDE that governs the vertex $\ga^{\mu}$, see panel (${\it c}$).
 Note that, crucially, the \wtig involves the quark propagator, whose self-energy contains the full $\Gamma_{\mu}$, see panel (${\it a}$).
 This demonstration becomes possible precisely because of the inclusion of the vertex $G_5^{\mu\nu}$, contained in the third graph on the r.h.s. of panel (${\it c}$); in particular, $G_5^{\mu\nu}$ eliminates exactly a symmetry violating contribution stemming from the second graph.
 We emphasize that the proof hinges on the validity of \wtiG, shown in panel (${\it f}$).